Registration with Accessibility Services

 • An IEP provides background information, but does not confirm a disability or related functional limitations.

-• A registered healthcare professional is someone who is capable of providing confirmation of a disability and providing the functional limitations that may affect your academic functioning (i.e. chiropractor, optometrist, family physician, psychiatrist, nurse practitioner, etc.).
+• A registered healthcare professional is someone capable of providing confirmation of a disability and providing the functional limitations that may affect your academic functioning (i.e. chiropractor, optometrist, family physician, psychiatrist, nurse practitioner, etc.).

 Colleges require an assessment of functional limitations completed by qualified practitioners.
 Possible requirements for particular disabilities include: